Constant management and ongoing targets and tests can be overwhelming and it’s normal to feel stressed or low about living with the condition.

 Identifying that there might be problems in your life that impact your type 1 diabetes, and talking about any issues with your health care team, is important.
 They’ll be able to help you with your needs and priorities and could give you additional support if you need it.

-Keeping an eye out for depression
+Keeping an eye out on your emotional wellbeing

 Symptoms of depression can include more than two weeks of:

 - Feeling sad, down or miserable most of the time